 My walking tour of Papeete continued with checking out a few of the old colonial buildings and churches that are still around.
 Both the mayor of Papeete and the President of French Polynesia certainly seem to have luck, as their offices look very impressive.

 Towards the end of this busy day, I paid a visit to the Tahiti Pearl Museum.
-The museum is the work of Robert Wan, who has put Tahitian pearl industry on the global map.
+The museum is the work of Robert Wan, who has put the Tahitian pearl industry on the global map.
 It was interesting to learn how oysters are made to bear these magnificent gems and see some of the finished products.

 Papeete for foodies

 As for the night… that’s when food lovers really fall in love with Papeete.
 Just before the sun begins to set, dozens of food trucks (more like vans) park in the middle of Place Vaiete.
 They are called roulottes and locals just can’t seem to get enough of them.
-You can choose from crepes, to Chinese food, pizza, Tahitian delicacies and lots more.
+You can choose from crepes to Chinese food, pizza, Tahitian delicacies and lots more.
 Portions are huge and no matter what you order, you’ll get it with a basket filled with baguette!
-But let me tell you, it ain’t the same baguette as in France – but kudos for least have these here.
+But let me tell you, it ain’t the same baguette as in France – but kudos for at least having these here.